North of Boston arts and entertainment roundup

 Clicking on the “Explore Art” button at pem.org allows viewers to examine highlights from several periods and categories in the museum’s international collection, while postings of art and objects at facebook.com/peabodyessexmuseum respond to each day at hand.

-The museum will reopen to the public on Saturday, July 18.
-Hours will be Thursdays through Sundays from 10 a.m. to 4 p.m., and tickets can be purchased at mypem.org/events or 978-542-1511.
+The museum has reopened to the public and is open Thursdays through Sundays from 10 a.m. to 4 p.m.
+Tickets can be purchased at pem.org or 978-542-1511.

 Check in on an osprey family